iCliniq logo

 • Acid Burns: Acid burns are not as dangerous as alkali.
 Acids like sulfuric acid, acetic acid, and nitric acid are present in everyday household things like nail polish remover and batteries.

 • Blepharitis: There are several oil glands present near the eyelashes.
-These glands get clogged due to bacteria and mites, and cause irritation, itching.
+These glands get clogged due to bacteria and mites, and irritate, itching.
 The dry and burning feeling of the eyes is seen.
 The symptoms associated with this condition are.

-In severe cases, discharge from the eyes and formation of a stye (red lump on the edges of the eyelid) is seen.
+In severe cases, discharge from the eyes and the formation of a stye (a red lump on the edges of the eyelid) are seen.

 • Pterygium: It is a wedge-shaped, fleshy, and non-cancerous growth seen in the conjunctival layer and the layer covering the cornea.
 It is also called a surfer's eye.
 Exposing the eyes to too much ultraviolet light (UV light) is the primary cause.
 Symptoms include,